fdabl/plos-scraping/README.md

 # PLoS Scraping

-Given some search criteria (see below), scrapes the PLoS ONE API.
+Given some search criteria (see below), scrapes the PLoS One API.

 ```
 npm install